Brecon Beacons Waterfalls WalkPosted: 2009-06-04

 After a mile we reached the first stop of note; Sgwd Isaf Clwn-gwyn falls.
 There is a wide ledge which allows good views over the falls, which is overhung with long branches in places.
 The path then carries through open woodland before another path splits off towards a second falls at Sgwd yr Pannwr.
 The trail then becomes a trifle more challenging, and some scrambling is required before reaching a third falls, Sgwd Isaf Clwn-gwyn.
 We then retraced our steps to the split in the path and carried on downstream to the final falls.

 The biggest treat of the Waterfalls Walk is the last; Sgwd Y Eira, the Spout of Snow.
 This delightful waterfall spills down over a cliff face that has eroded at the base to form a recess, where the trail passes right behind the waterfall.
 It is quite an experience to stand in a [comparatively] dry state 'inside' the waterfall, while only a few feet away the water thunders down like a thick veil of translucent snow.

 The most common way to complete the Waterfalls Walk is to simply turn around and head back the way you came, to Porth-yr-Ogof.
 But if you have a fancy for something a bit more challenging, the trail leads straight on through the falls and up to the fields above, from whence it leads to Penderyn, a mile or so distant.
 Here there are few trees, and the views across the open countryside are quite superb.
 Again, the path can be wet on this stretch, so please wear good waterproof boots.

-We' walked this delightful trail from both ends, with children aged 13 and 7 in tow, and thorougly enjoyed it.
+We've walked this delightful trail from both ends, with children aged 13 and 7 in tow, and thoroughly enjoyed it.
 Actually, it was so much fun that I think the children had the adults in tow at times.
-The children in particular will enjoy walking right behind the Spout of Snow.
+The children, in particular, will enjoy walking right behind the Spout of Snow.

 OS map: Explorer 12 (10% discount off list price)